ADVANCED FUNDAMENTAL ANALYSIS OF SHARES

 • EV-to-EBITDA

-P/S Ratio = Current stock price / 12 month sales per share
+P/S Ratio = Current stock price / 12-month sales per share

 The sales per share are calculated by dividing the twelve-month sales number by the number of outstanding shares.

-For the buyer of the entire business, what matters is the value of the entire firm or what he would have to pay to take over the entire business including the value of equity and value of debt, this is called enterprise value of the company.
+For the buyer of the entire business, what matters is the value of the entire firm or what he would have to pay to take over the entire business including the value of equity and value of debt, this is called the enterprise value of the company.

 EV considers the value of equity and value of debt and including the interest payment.
 Debt becomes the liability of the acquirer on the acquisition of 100% equity.
 It is calculated as